SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Hints

-First, we need to create a function, which will hold our classes.
+First, we need to write a function, which will hold our classes.

 We create a simple function and, we add the first class, the base class for all Balloons to it.